Weekend Getaways

 Chow down on some huevos rancheros.
 (Photo: Marriott International)

-Head to Vieques for your second day in Puerto Rico, an island 7 miles off the coast.
-This destination is a beloved getaway destination for locals: The small island is only accessible by ferry or small plane.
-But first, breakfast: Head to Café Playero in Fajardo, a 55-minute drive east from San Juan, a restaurant lauded for its home fries and huevos rancheros.
+For your second day in Puerto Rico, head to Vieques, a smalll island 7 miles off the coast and a beloved local getaway only accessible by ferry or small plane.
+But first, breakfast: Head to Café Playero in Fajardo, a 55-minute drive east from San Juan, for its famous home fries and huevos rancheros.

 Sunday: Gear Up for a Day of Exploration and Adventure

-For a quieter scene, make your way to Toro Verde Nature Adventure Park.
-This eco-park is nestled in the mountains of Orocovis, a town in the central mountain range that’s considered by locals to be the heart of the island.
-Heads up: Toro Verde is an hourlong drive from San Juan, but experiencing this contrasting environment is completely worth the time on the road.
+For a getaway from the city, head to Toro Verde Nature Adventure Park.
+This eco-park is nestled in Orocovis, a town in the central mountain range that’s considered by locals to be the heart of the island.
+Toro Verde is an hourlong drive from San Juan, but the experience is worth the time on the road.

-If you’re looking for an adrenaline rush, you’ll be happy to learn that it’s also the largest aerial park in the Western Hemisphere, with miles of zip lines.
-If flying over the treetops isn’t your idea of fun, you can also hike the park’s mountainous trails or take a ride on a world-class mountain-bike trail on Marla Streb’s Singletrack Jungle, an adventure camp.
+If you’re looking for an adrenaline rush, you’ll be happy to learn that Toro Verde houses the largest aerial park in the Western Hemisphere, with miles of zip lines.
+If flying over the treetops isn’t your idea of fun, you can also take a guided ATV ride through the stunning natural terrain or a golf carting Toro Trail tour through the park’s mountainous paths.

-If all the teams are away, make your way back to San Juan for a hot shower and a poolside nap.
+If any the town’s fútbol teams have a match on the schedule, consider sticking around for a game: Cheering on the home team is as special experience that Bayamón is known for.
+If the teams are away, make your way back to San Juan for a shower and a poolside nap.

 People drinking Pina coladas with umbrellas